brson/the-end-of-unsafety/script.md

 ## BARB

-It's a story about how the world changes and how our software changes with it.

-We live today in an Age of Unsafety.
+We live in an Age of Unsafety.

+This age began in 1972, with the C language, and with Unix, and today it encompasses all we see.
+Unsafety is the foundation of the computing world.

-Because C is beset on all sides.
+And now we are beset on all sides.
 The barbarians are at the gate.

-The internet is no longer safe, and C and C++ are no longer sufficient tools for securing it.
+The internet is no longer safe, and the tools of the past are no longer up to the task of securing it.

-## HAVENS

-But the C language, as successful and enduring as it is, will one day fall out of use.
-Make no mistake, it will not be for a great many years.
-But one day even venerable C will depart the shores of this earth, and the age of C will come to and end.

-That's where Rust comes in.
+That is why Rust exists.

 ## WHO